On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I: Introduction

 A well-known conjecture due to J.-P.~Serre and A.~Grothendieck \cite[Remarque, p.31]{Se}, \cite[Remarque 3, p.26-27]{Gr1}, and \cite[Remarque 1.11.a]{Gr2} asserts that given a regular local ring $R$ and its field of fractions $K$ and given a reductive group scheme $G$ over $R$ the map

 induced by the inclusion of $R$ into $K$, has trivial kernel.
-The following theorem, which is the main result of the present paper, asserts that for isotropic groups this is indeed the case ({\it recall that a simple $R$-group scheme is called isotropic if it contains a split tori} $\Bbb G_{m,R}$). \begin{thm} Let $R$ be regular semi-local domain containing an infinite perfect field and let $K$ be its field of fractions.
-Let $G$ be an isotropic simple simply-connected group scheme over $R$.
-Then the map
+The following theorem, which is one of the main result of the present paper, asserts that for simple and simply connected isotropic group schemes over certain rings $R$ this is indeed the case ({\it recall that a simple $R$-group scheme is called isotropic if it contains a split torus} $\Bbb G_{m,R}$).
+Actually, we prove something significantly stronger.
+Namely,

+\begin{thm} Let $k$ be an infinite field.
+Let $\mathcal O$ be the semi-local ring of finitely many closed points on a $k$-smooth irreducible affine $k$-variety $X$ and let $K$ be its field of fractions.
+Let $G$ be an isotropic simple simply connected group scheme over $\mathcal O$.
+Then for any Noetherian $k$-algebra $A$ the map

-induced by the inclusion $R$ into $K$, has trivial kernel. \end{thm} In other words, under the above assumptions on $R$ and $G$ each principal $G$-bundle $P$ over $R$ which has a $K$-rational point is itself trivial.
-More generally, it is natural to ask, whether two elements $\xi,\zeta\in H^1_{\text{\rm\'et}}(R,G)$ which are equal over $K$ are already equal over $R$.
-In general, this does not follow from Theorem \ref{MainThm}.
-However, this is indeed the case provided at least one of the group schemes $G(\xi)$ or $G(\zeta)$ is isotropic.
+induced by the inclusion $\mathcal O$ into $K$, has trivial kernel. \end{thm} In other words, under the above assumptions on $\mathcal O$ and $G$ each principal $G$-bundle $P$ over $\mathcal O \otimes_k A$ which is trivial over $K \otimes_k A$ is itself trivial.
+In the case $A=k$ the main result of \cite{FP} is much stronger, since there are no anisotropy assumptions on $G$ there.
+However, it seems that there is no reason to expect that Theorem \ref{MainThmGeometric} holds for anisotropic $G$.

-Theorem \ref{MainThm} can be extended to the case of semi-simple group schemes as well.
-However, in this generality its statement is a bit more technical and we postpone it till Section~\ref{SectSemi-Simple} (see Theorem~\ref{MainThmSemi-Simple}).
-Let us list other known results in the same vein, corroborating Serre---Grothendieck's conjecture.
+Theorem~\ref{MainThm} extends easily to the case of simply connected semi-simple group schemes, using the Faddeev---Shapiro lemma.
+However, in this generality its statement is a bit more technical and we postpone it till Section~\ref{SectSemi-Simple} (see Theorem~\ref{MainThmGeometricSemi-Simple}).
+All other results stated below extend to semi-simple simply connected group schemes as well.